Hosmer Doll Houses

-Lancastrians, we are almost done with the first phase of exhibit preparation to display some of Lancaster’s special treasures.
-Thanks to the Lancaster Historical Society, and working closely with the Lancaster Historical Commission, we are now gearing up to show a sampling of Mr. Herbert Hosmer’s wonderful collections.
+Thanks to the Lancaster Historical Society, and working closely with the Lancaster Historical Commission, we are now have a full exhibit of a sampling of Mr. Herbert Hosmer’s wonderful collections.

 A native Lancastrian, Hosmer was a “Master Puppeteer” who entertained many generations here in town through the 1990s, with his puppet shows.
 In addition to puppets and marionettes, he collected and displayed dollhouses, as well as antique children’s books and paper dolls .